stelzinga/MF/Management_Framework.md

 *********************************************
 # INTRODUCTION
-This note acts as the legend or explanation of the *Management Framework* a.k.a. *MF*, an intertwined set of concepts and conventions for the purpose of Managing a *Venture*, see section PROFILE below.
+This note explains the *Management Framework* a.k.a. *MF*, an intertwined set of concepts and conventions for the purpose of *Managing*.

-The MF is composed of two notes: this note, MGT: 99.Legend, which explains overall concepts, whereas the second note, MGT: 80.Tools, focuses on the application of those concepts through so called Tools, discussed in more detail below.
+The MF is composed of two notes: this note, "Management Framework " a.k.a.
+"MF", which explains overall concepts, whereas the second note, "Management Framework - Appendix" a.k.a.
+"MF - Appendix", focuses on the application of those concepts .

 This note has the following sections:
 - Introduction